The width of 5-dimensional prismatoids: Introduction

 \begin{lemma}[Santos~\cite{Santos:Hirsch-counter}] The width of a prismatoid $Q\subset\real^d$ equals two plus the width of its corresponding pair of maps $(\gauss^+,\gauss^-)$ in $S^{d-2}$. \end{lemma}

 In particular, the width of a $5$-prismatoid~$Q$ is two plus the width of its corresponding pair of maps $(\gauss^+,\gauss^-)$ in the $3$-sphere.
 The number of vertices of~$Q$ clearly equals the sum of the numbers of maximal cells (called facets) in~$\gauss^+$ and~$\gauss^-$.

-In this paper we construct:
+\paragraph*{Main results.} Our goal in this paper is to construct $5$-prismatoids with large width and few vertices.
+What we get is:

-\begin{itemize} \item In Section~\ref{sec:FewVertices}, several pairs of geodesic maps in $S^3$ of width four with few facets, the smallest ones having $12+13=25$ facets.
-This is much smaller than the original examples from~\cite{Santos:Hirsch-counter}, which had $24+24=48$ facets.
-The significance of this is that, via Theorem~\ref{thm:dstep-prismatoid}, we now get counter-examples to the Hirsch conjecture in dimension $20$, rather than the original $43$.
-These examples are small enough to be computed explicitly (see Section~\ref{sub:Explicit}), while the original one was not.
+\begin{itemize} \item In Section~\ref{sec:FewVertices} we construct several prismatoids of width six, the smallest ones having $12+13=25$ vertices (Theorem~\ref{thm:q25}).
+This is much smaller than the original example from~\cite{Santos:Hirsch-counter}, which had $48$ vertices.
+Applying Theorem~\ref{thm:dstep-prismatoid} to our prismatoid we now have counter-examples to the Hirsch Conjecture in dimension $20$, rather than the original $43$.
+Moreover, these new non-Hirsch polytopes are small enough to be computed explicitly (see Section~\ref{sub:Explicit}), while the original one was not:

+\begin{theorem} The $20$-prismatoid whose $40$ vertices are the rows of Table~\ref{table:poly20dim21} has width 21.
+Hence, its polar is a non-Hirsch $20$-dimensional polytope with $40$ facets.
+This non-Hirsch polytope has $36,425$ vertices. \end{theorem}